feathr-ai/feathr/docs/concepts/feature-join.md

 ### Observation data

 The path of a dataset as the 'spine' for the to-be-created training dataset.
 We call this input 'spine' dataset the 'observation' dataset.
 Typically, each row of the observation data contains:

-a) Column(s) representing entity id(s), which will be used as the join key to look up(join) feature value.
+1. Column(s) representing entity id(s), which will be used as the join key to look up(join) feature value.

-b) A column representing the event time of the row.
+2. A column representing the event time of the row.
 By default, Feathr will make sure the feature values joined have a timestamp earlier than it, ensuring no data leakage in the resulting training dataset.

-c) Other columns will be simply pass through onto the output training dataset.
+3. Other columns will be simply pass through onto the output training dataset.
 The key fields from the observation data, which are used to joined with the feature data.
 List of feature names to be joined with the observation data.
-The features must be defined in the feature definition configs.
+They must be pre-defined in the Python APIs.

 The time information of the observation data used to compare with the feature's timestamp during the join.

 ### FeatureQuery